chirag99969/awsredteaming/index.rst

 ========
 An attacker finds AWS user credentials in a GitHub repository.
 These accidentals leaks can happen through misconfiguration of a. gitignore file.

 The attack consists of two parts.
-First attacker performs privilege escalation using lambda.
+First attacker performs privilege escalation using Lambda.
 After the privilege escalation attacker create persistence using a lambda create creates backdoor IAM user credentials for all new users

 Lambda Privilege Escalation (Part 1)
 ====================================